Front representation of set partitions: A recurrence relation for

 \subsection{Another object counted by the Catalan number}

 Recall that $f_2(n)$ is equal to the Catalan number.
-The object in \textbf{6.19} $(c^5)$ of Stanley's Catalan Addendum \cite{catalan} is equivalent to a $2$-front noncrossing partition.
+The object in \textbf{6.19} $(d^5)$ of Stanley's Catalan Addendum \cite{catalan} (version of 21 August 2010) is equivalent to a $2$-front noncrossing partition.
 In this subsection we prove Theorem~\ref{thm:catalanrec} and find a new combinatorial object counted by the Catalan number.

 \begin{proof}[Proof of Theorem~\ref{thm:catalanrec}] Let $\pi$ be a $2$-front noncrossing partition of $[n]$ for $n\geq2$.
 If $n$ is a singleton of $\pi$, then there are $f_2(n-1)$ such $\pi$'s.
 Assume that $(j,n)$ is a front edge of $\pi$ for some $1\leq j\leq n-1$.
 If there is no front edge $(j,t)$ of $\pi$ for $t<n$, then we can easily see that there are $f_2(j-1)f_2(n-1-j)$ such $\pi$'s.
 Otherwise let $i$ be the largest integer such that $i<n$ and $(j,i)$ is a front edge of $\pi$.
 Then $2\leq i\leq n-1$.
 Let $\pi_1=\pi\cap[i]$ and $\pi_2=\pi\cap \{i+1,i+2,\ldots,n-1\}$.
 Then both $\pi_1$ and $\pi_2$ are $2$-front noncrossing partitions, and in $\pi_1$, the largest integer $i$ is not a singleton.
 Conversely, $\pi$ is obtained from $\pi_1$ by adding all the blocks of $\pi_2$ whose elements are increased by $i$, and by adding $n$ to the block containing $i$.
 Thus there are $(f_2(i)-f_2(i-1))\cdot f_2(n-1-i)$ such $\pi$'s.
 Thus we get Since $f_2(n-1)=\sum_{j=1}^{n-1} f_2(j-1)f_2(n-1-j)$, we are done. \end{proof}